 Affective empathy is your emotional response when witnessing someone else’s emotions.
-It’s when you experience a sort of “emotional mirroring”—feeling sad when your friend cries or joyful when someone you care about shares their good news.
-This type of empathy is deeply instinctive; it helps us form close bonds with others because we literally feel what they’re feeling.
+It’s when you experience a sort of “emotional mirroring”, feeling sad when your friend cries or joyful when someone you care about shares their good news.

 Empathy serves as the foundation for meaningful connections in our personal lives.
 By understanding and acknowledging the emotions of others, we can build trust, foster deeper relationships, and create a supportive environment where everyone feels seen and valued.
 It also plays a key role in making better decisions by helping us consider different perspectives and recognise the unique experiences of those around us.